keromagdyy/keromagdyy/README.md

 ### Hit Egypt

-An application for the famous hit egypt gym that serves gym subscribers in all its branches.
+An application for the famous hit Egypt gym that serves gym subscribers in all its branches.
 A monthly or annual subscription can be booked from it.
 Sessions can be created and the branches available and near you can be found.

 <p>
   <a href="https://drive.google.com/file/d/1GGDHowoKo7Uvv0PHDWzCc_qWMthgHfzY/view?usp=drive_link" target="_blank"><img alt="Google Play" src="https://img.shields.io/badge/Google%20Drive-4285F4.svg?style=for-the-badge&logo=Google-Drive&logoColor=white" /></a>